san9min/OpenAI_SKT/README.md

 We are developing an AI-powered online research tool aimed at streamlining repetitive and time-consuming tasks in online data research.
 Our goal is to enable individuals to focus on more important tasks by harnessing the capabilities of generative AI technology.

-We plan to start by collecting data from reputable sources such as **[통계청](https://kostat.go.kr)** and **[정책 브리핑](http://www.korea.kr)**, and then establish partnerships with other data-rich websites to expand our dataset.
+We plan to start by collecting data from trusted sources such as **[통계청](https://kostat.go.kr)** and **[정책 브리핑](http://www.korea.kr)**, and then establish partnerships with other data-rich websites to expand our vector database.
 This will allow us to provide valuable and reliable information for research purposes.

 Our tool will be versatile, capable of handling a wide range of data formats, including web pages, PDF documents, YouTube videos, and even audio content.
 This flexibility ensures that users can extract information from diverse sources efficiently.